canonical/k8s-snap/docs/src/capi/howto/external-etcd.md

 Please refer to [capi-templates][capi-templates] for the latest templates.
 Update the control plane resource `CK8sControlPlane` so that it is configured to store the Kubernetes state in etcd.
-The cluster template `cluster-template.yaml` contains the following additional configuration:
+Add the following additional configuration to the cluster template `cluster-template.yaml`:

 ```
 # apiVersion: controlplane.cluster.x-k8s.io/v1beta2